Sync custom user attributes

 Why use it

-• Personalization: Custom data allows you to tailor user experiences by capturing specific user attributes relevant to your application or platform.
+• Personalization: Custom data allows you to tailor user experiences by capturing specific user attributes relevant to your application(s) or the company as a whole.

 • Targeting: With custom attributes, you can create user segments based on specific criteria, enabling targeted messaging, content, or features for different user groups.